makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 Currently supported database vendors:

-- PostgreSQL 10 or higher
+- PostgreSQL 10 or higher (previous versions from 9.5 are untested but should work)
 - MariaDB 11 or higher
 - MySQL 5.7 or higher
+- SQL Server 2019 or higher (previous versions from 2015 are untested but should work)

 ::: info
 The bundle could also work with other database vendors.
 Check out the [database vendors support page](../database-vendors).